CalounovaT/TPS/TPS_TODO.md

 ## 3) Assign TPS class

-* already implemented I just have to run it on new results
+* already implemented I just have to run it on new results (using HMMs created based on Adelas db, not the Terzyme ones)

 ## 4) Create filter to keep complete sequences